-For each year starting with 2002, the executive officer shall determine whether there is a substantial possibility that the 20,000 vehicle trigger level in section 2304(a)(1) will for the first time be reached for one or more designated clean fuels.
-The executive officer shall identify any such designated clean fuel at least 22 months before the start of the year.
-The executive officer shall then take prompt and reasonable steps to provide notice of the identified fuel and applicable reporting obligations to: (1) all owner/lessors of retail gasoline outlets, (2) all fleet operators, and (3) all persons engaged in the business of distributing the identified fuel for use in motor vehicles.
+For each year starting with 201302, the eExecutive eOfficer shall determine whether there is a substantial possibility that the 10,000 vehicle trigger within an air basin or the 20,000 statewide vehicle trigger level in section 23042303.5(a)(1) will for the first time be reached for one or more designated clean fuels.
+The eExecutive eOfficer shall identify any such designated clean fuel at least thirty-four22 months before the start of the year.
+The eExecutive eOfficer shall then take prompt and reasonable steps to provide notice of the identified fuel and applicable reporting obligations to: (1) all owners and Alessors of retail gasoline outlets, (2) all zero emission vehicle fleet operators, and (3) all persons engaged in the business of distributing the identified fuel for use in motor vehicles, and (4) all major refiner/importers of gasoline.